learn-co-students/ruby-gets-input-bootcamp-prep-000/README.md

 	puts "Your name is: #{response}" end
 ```
 On the second line of the method, the `gets` method is being called.
-It has the effect of capturing the last thing that the user typed into the terminal and setting a variable, `response`, equal to that string.
+Calling the `gets` method captures the last thing the user typed into the terminal.
+The return value of `gets` is the text typed into the terminal.
+So, setting a variable, `respone`, equal to invoking the `gets` method sets that variable equal to the return value of `gets`––the last thing types into tht terminal.
 Then, the following line uses that `response` variable in string interpolation.
+Once we store the return value of `gets` in a variable, we can treat that variable as we would any variable pointing to a string––interpolate with it, convert it to an integer, add it to an array, you name it.

 ### Advanced: How `gets` gets input from the terminal
 We already know, in general terms, how the `puts` method outputs text to the terminal, but here's a reminder from an earlier lesson, "Puts, Print and Return":